 • The student, the faculty member, and the graduate program director confer to see if an agreement can be reached.
 If not, then

-• The dean of graduate programs shall refer the grievance to the Graduate Policy Committee.
+• The graduate program director shall refer the grievance to the Graduate Policy Committee.

 The Graduate Policy Committee shall proceed as follows:

 The parties involved shall present the facts to the Graduate Policy Committee, and the Graduate Policy Committee shall decide the issue by a majority vote.
-The members of the Graduate Policy Committee include the directors of the individual graduate programs and the dean of graduate programs.
+The members of the Graduate Policy Committee include the directors of the individual graduate programs.
 Each of the members has one vote.
 The decision of the Graduate Policy Committee completes the grievance procedure.